FernandoDaumichen/OOPMilestoneProject/readme.md

 I also needed to research on Youtube and Google the following things:

 1. <Insert Video or Link to thing you needed to research>

-John Chen:
-I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.